 So I’ve been using paper for outlining, mapping out my day, and for on-the-go capturing for a long time.
 It helps me keep things moving.
 There’s just something about it.

-But there’s been something missing.
-Actually, to be more specific, there been to much of something.
-That would be the amount of pens I use in order to keep things clearly separated on paper.
+But there had been something missing.
+Actually, to be more specific, there had been too much of something.
+That would be the amount of pens I’d been using in order to keep things clearly separated on paper.

-Even now, when I could use Asana and/or OmniFocus (or the numerous others out there) to manage my day at a glance, I do like the idea of a paper being in front of me – connecting me to the tasks – but I don’t like having to cart around 4-5 writing utensils to make it work for me.
+I know I can use my digital task app of choice to manage my day at a glance.
+But I do like the idea of paper being in front of me – connecting me to the tasks.
+What I don’t like is having to cart around 4-5 writing utensils to make it work for me.

 Photo credit: Melanie Cook (CC BY-NC-SA 2.0)